Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Most foreign-born adopted children gain U.S. citizenship as soon as they enter the United States.
-This is because of the Child Citizenship Act of 2000.
-You'll find the USCIS Policy Manual at that linked resource detailing what U.S. Citizenship and Immigration Services (USCIS) has said about the Act.
-Since the law's passage, children do not need to apply for citizenship formally.
+Since the passage of the Child Citizenship Act of 2000 (CCA), adopted children do not need to formally apply for U.S. citizenship.
 They become citizens automatically.
 Adoptive parents of foreign-born children may get a citizenship certificate for their child.
 But they will need to go through the application process to do so.

 Continue reading for more information about citizenship, foreign adoptions, and other foreign-born adoptees’ issues.